leto/writing/blog_posts/parrot/m0_meeting.md

 + Write a simple checksum algorithm in M0 (suggestions?)
 + Create a working PMC in M0
 + M0 disassembler
-+ Create a "glossary brochure for Github cruisers"
++ Create a "glossary brochure for [Github](https://github.com) cruisers"
 + Implement function calls and returns
-+ Make sure each M0 opcode is tested via Devel::Cover
++ Make sure each M0 opcode is tested via [Devel::Cover](http://search.cpan.org/dist/Devel-Cover/)
-+ Convert M0 assembler to C
++ Convert the [M0 assembler](https://github.com/parrot/parrot/blob/m0-prototype/src/m0/m0_assembler.pl) to C
-+ Convert M0 interpreter to C
++ Convert the [M0 interpreter](https://github.com/parrot/parrot/blob/m0-prototype/src/m0/m0_interp.pl) to C
 + Link M0 into libparrot (no-op integration)

-I have been talking to cotto++ on IRC while typing up these notes and we have come to the conclusion that a "bytecode verifier" should also be put on that list.
+I have been talking to cotto++ on IRC while typing up these notes and we have come to the conclusion that a ["bytecode verifier"](https://secure.wikimedia.org/wikipedia/en/wiki/Java_Virtual_Machine#Bytecode_verifier) should also be put on that list.
 A verifier is a utility that detects invalid bytecode and prevent attacks via malicious bytecode.
 This is something that happens at runtime, where as a bytecode checksum happens *before* runtime, or at the end of compile time.